-If you struggle with IBS and SIBO, leaky gut Crohn’s, Colitis or any other kind of GI problem, you probably have been so worried about the symptoms of stomach pain, constipation, diarrhea and bloating that you haven’t given much thought into some of the nutritional deficiencies that may exist in your body and how those deficiencies are causing, contributing and PREVENTING you from healing.
+If you struggle with IBS and SIBO, leaky gut Crohn’s, Colitis or any other kind of GI problem, you probably have given much thought into some of the nutritional or vitamin deficiencies that may exist in your body and how those deficiencies are causing, contributing and PREVENTING your gut from healing.

 I’ll say that another way- you have become so fixated on the symptoms that you have forgotten about the underlying root causes.